technofab/newcentos7/README.md

 ./installbase.sh

+or execute

 wget -O - https://raw.githubusercontent.com/technofab/newcentos7/master/setup.sh | bash

-For general managemento of this custom installation, please refer to general-management.md on this repository.
+For general managemento of this custom installation, please refer to general-management.md on this repository